-For information on deducting a net operating loss carryback in cases where you did not make an election under I.R.C. § 172(b)(1)(h), see Arizona Department of Revenue Income Tax Procedure ITP 99-1.
-To see this procedure, visit our web site at www.azdor.gov and click on legal research and then click on procedures.
+For information on deducting a net operating loss carryback in cases where you did not make an election under Internal Revenue Code (IRC) § 172(b)(1)(H), see Arizona Department of Revenue Income Tax Procedure ITP 99-1.
+To see this procedure, visit our web site at www.azdor.gov and click on Legal Research and then click on Procedures.

-If you made an election under I.R.C. § 172(b)(1)(h), see the instructions for "Other Subtractions to Income."
+If you made an election under IRC § 172(b)(1)(H), see the instructions for line D31, under "Other Subtractions From Income."